Trump drops plan to host G-7 at Doral

 “Based on both Media & Democrat Crazed and Irrational Hostility, we will no longer consider Trump National Doral, Miami, as the Host Site for the G-7 in 2020,” Trump tweeted.
 He said his administration “will begin the search for another site, including the possibility of Camp David, immediately.”

-The striking reversal raises further doubts about the position of the president’s acting chief of staff, Mick Mulavney, who held a press conference Thursday announcing the choice of Doral for the summit.
+The striking reversal raises further doubts about the position of the president’s acting chief of staff, Mick Mulvaney, who held a press conference Thursday announcing the choice of Doral for the summit.
 He insisted his staff had concluded it was “far and away the best physical facility.”
 Mulvaney said the White House reached that determination after visiting 10 sites across the country.

 In the same press conference, Mulvaney acknowledged a quid pro quo was at work when Trump held up U.S. aid to Ukraine in exchange for Ukraine’s investigation of Democrats and the 2016 elections.
 Mulvaney later claimed his comments had been misconstrued, but not before drawing the ire of the president and frustration from other senior aides.